Sandhills tram stop

 Sandhills is a proposed tram stop on the Bury Line and Oldham and Rochdale Line of Greater Manchester's Metrolink light rail system.
-It would be located in Collyhurst between the Victoria and Queens Road stops, to the north of the city centre.
+It would be located immediately north of the Collyhurst Tunnel in Collyhurst between the Victoria and Queens Road stops, to the north of the city centre.

 Status

 The stop is a proposal in the Greater Manchester Transport Strategy 2040 and was a manifesto commitment for Andy Burnham in the 2024 Greater Manchester mayoral election.
-It would support the Victoria North development.
+It would support the proposed new town and inner-city development area of Victoria North.

 Transport for Greater Manchester funding was confirmed for the stop in June 2025.